-If a student's GPA falls below the required level, the student will be placed on academic probation.
-The student will have one semester to meet the GPA requirement to be removed from academic probation.
-If a student fails to correct the deficiency, but shows satisfactory progress, the student may be granted an additional semester of academic probation.
-If at the end of the second probationary semester the GPA requirement has not been met, the student will be dismissed.
+If a student's GPA falls below the required level (3.0), the student will be placed on academic probation.
+The student will have two sessions to meet the GPA requirement to be removed from academic probation.
+If a student fails to correct the deficiency, but shows satisfactory progress, the student may be granted an additional session of academic probation.
+If at the end of the third probationary session the GPA requirement has not been met, the student will be suspended.